- Reserve a much sought-after table in Lima, at restaurants in the top 10 of the World's 50 Best Restaurants

-You’ll spend time exploring South America’s foodie capital, Lima – home to three of the World’s Best 50 Restaurants, including Central with Head Chef Virgilio Martinez, Maido with Head Chef Mitsuharu Tsumura and Astrid y Gaston with Head Chef Gaston Acurio.
+You’ll spend time exploring South America’s foodie capital, Lima – home to four of the World’s Best 50 Restaurants, including Central with Head Chef Virgilio Martinez, Maido with Head Chef Mitsuharu Tsumura, Kjolle and Mayta.

 Whilst in Lima, you will also taste the dishes of chef Pedro Miguel Schiaffino, close friend of Aracari and world-renowned expert in culinary experimentation.
 Your meal will be cooked by the chef himself during a private dining experience, available exclusively to our guests.

 In the local markets of historic Cusco, you’ll sample authentic street food and experience the incredible diversity of Peru’s homegrown ingredients, spanning from coast to Sierra to jungle.
 And that’s not forgetting taking in some of the country’s most impressive scenery.

 A visit to Machu Picchu, along with a variety of experiences in the breathtaking Sacred Valley are also included in this private, tailormade itinerary – which of course can be curated to match your own interests and style.

 Welcome to Lima View on map